 Crafters love to craft; bakers love to bake; woodworkers love to create.
 It’s not tough on them to whip up something small.
 Baking holiday goodies to give as gifts would be a chore for me and cause me stress but there are people who can create amazing things with little effort.
 Look at your strengths.
 Can you use the things that you have in your home to create something special for others?

 Look around you and really observe the world around you.
 Is there trash on the ground that you can pick up and make your world cleaner?
 Do you have coats in your kid’s closet that no longer fit but would be perfect for a student in your child’s class?
 Are there families around you that have no Christmas decorations while you have extra boxes of unused greenery, wreaths, or lights?

 Sometimes it just takes a few minutes of studying your world to see that there are needs that you can meet.

-Sickness, treatments and doctors visits don’t stop just because it’s the holiday season.
+Sickness, treatments, and doctor visits don’t stop just because it’s the holiday season.
 Can you offer to drive someone to a checkup or treatment appointment and give the caregiver a break?
-Do you have a friend or family member who needs a 2 hour break from a hospital vigil?
+Do you have a friend or family member who needs a 2-hour break from a hospital vigil?
 Are there moms with young children who would welcome a hand around the house while the spouse is deployed or away for work?
 The gift of time is invaluable to many families all year round but especially during this holiday season.

 How are you planning to give back this holiday season?
 Got any other ideas that don’t cost money and yet still make a difference?
 I’d love to hear!